ami-GS/Timelapse_RPi/README.md

 `
 python timelapse.py
 `

-access to Raspberry Pi using browser (http://raspberrypi.local:8080) set the fps and video length, finally it returns time until the recordng will have finished.
+Please access to Raspberry Pi using browser (http://raspberrypi.local:8080) set the fps and video length by using form, finally it returns time until the recordng will have finished.

 ### Requirements
 * opencv